DistributedComponents/verdi-chord/doc/phase-three.md

 error at *s* is *e*, the error at *h* becomes max(*e* - 1, 0).

 Since we're done with phase two and all first successors are correct, each node has error at most *L* - 1.
-Each node can stabilize to obtain error at most *L*
+Each node can stabilize to obtain error *L* - 2 or less.
-- 2.

 Suppose that all nodes have error at most *L* - *k*, where *k* > 1.
 Each node can stabilize to obtain error at most max(*L* - *k* - 1, 0).